Victor Martins: 2023: Top rookie

 At the conclusion of the 2022 F2 season, Martins drove for ART Grand Prix during the post-season test at the Yas Marina Circuit.
 In January 2023, Martins was announced to be stepping up to Formula 2 with ART alongside fellow Frenchman Théo Pourchaire.
 Martins qualified second on his debut in Bahrain, and he made an overtake masterclass to take third and his maiden F2 podium.
 His feature race ended early as he was taken out in a collision on the opening lap.
 In Jeddah, Martins took pole, 0.7 seconds faster than everyone else.
-In the sprint race, the Frenchman made an electric charge to second place, passing car after car.
+In the sprint race, he made an electric charge to second place, passing car after car.
 In the feature race, Martins was leading and put under pressure Frederik Vesti when he spun out on lap 16, stalling the car and retiring out of the race.

 Martins had a disappointing weekend in Melbourne, qualifying third but crashing out at the end of qualifying.
 A gamble for wet tyres did not pay off in the sprint race, and whilst running third in the feature race, he slammed into the back of Dennis Hauger during the final stages of the race.
 Martins received a penalty and dropped to P18.
 In Baku, having qualified eighth, Martins ran second in the sprint race having started third.
-However after a late safety car restart, he had no grip in his cold tyres and crashed out with a handful of laps left.
+However, after a late safety car restart, he had no grip in his cold tyres and crashed out with a handful of laps left.
 In the feature race, Martins pitted early and it paid off, finishing fourth, but was disqualified post-race due to a technical infringement.
 In the Monaco feature race, Martins was given a drive-through penalty for failing to slow down under yellow flags where he came close to crashing into track marshals tending to Jack Doohan's burning car.
 Martins finished the race in eighth as a result of the drive-through penalty.

 In Barcelona, Martins qualified in seventh.
 He moved to second place in the early part of the race, before losing a position to teammate Pourchaire in the last laps, nevertheless it was his first podium since Jeddah.
 Running the alternate strategy in the feature race, he would emerge around the same position he started, and marched all the way to third place, even nearly pipping Enzo Fittipaldi off second place.
 Martins secured his second pole of the year in Austria.
 In the sprint race, he made the right gamble in unpredictable conditions to fit soft tyres, and was rewarded with yet another podium in second place.
 Martins would lose the lead from pole and fall to fifth, before a late safety car meant drivers on fresher tyres were able to pass him, and he eventually wounded in ninth place.